 But, despite the clear ambition of some businesses to create the Amazon or Airbnb of campervan rental, Lindsay thinks there'll always be more personalized opportunities for those who want to rent out their pride and joy.

-This article was first published in Courier's 100 Ways to Make a Living.
-To purchase a copy or become a subscriber, head to our webshop.
+This article was first published in 100 Ways to Make a Living 2021.
+To become a subscriber or purchase our newest guide, head to our webshop.